Coronavirus (COVID-19) Update

 May I take a break in between my studies?

-To qualify for OPT, an F-1 student must study for a minimum of 3 consecutive quarters (12 units each quarter).
-F-1 students may enroll in less than 12 units in their final quarter (usually 3rd quarter) with approval from an international student adviser.
+To qualify for Optional Practical Training (OPT), an F-1 student must study for a minimum of three consecutive quarters (12 units each quarter).
+F-1 students may enroll in less than 12 units in their final quarter (usually the third quarter) with approval from an international student adviser.

 An F-1 student who completes a quarter with less than 12 units without approval from an international student adviser is in danger of losing F-1 status.

-You can visit the Maintaining Your Status Page to learn more about F-1 requirements at UCSC Extension.
+You can visit the Maintaining Your Status page to learn more about F-1 requirements at UCSC Silicon Valley Professional Education.